-Press coverage from notable outlets including: NPR’s Heavy Rotation, Wall Street Journal’s Speakeasy, Rolling Stone, Paste, Huffington Post, Mother Church Pew, AllMusic, The Bluegrass Situation, No Depression, Pop Matters and Glide Magazine, among others.
+Press coverage from notable outlets including: NPR’s Heavy Rotation, Wall Street Journal’s Speakeasy, Rolling Stone, Paste, Huffington Post, Mother Church Pew, AllMusic, The Bluegrass Situation, No Depression, Pop Matters, Glide Magazine, Sirius XM’s The Village and The Bridge, and Relix among others.

-- 2017 placement on Lethal Weapon (TV series).
-Fall 2015 and spring 2016 TV placements on Nashville, Secrets and Lies, and the Deadliest Catch.
+TV placements on Lethal Weapon, Nashville, Secrets and Lies, and the Deadliest Catch.

 ABOUT MANDOLIN ORANGE